Cold and Broke

 Had my actions saved my life?

-There was no bullet fired, so I’ve no way of knowing if my positioning of my heart, relative to the “heater” would have spared my life, or whether the (I think) .22 bullet would have been deflected by the my shunt (the POS plastic and cheap metal).
+There was no shot fired, so I’ve no way of knowing if my positioning of my heart, relative to the “heater” would have spared my life, or whether the (I think) .22 bullet would have been deflected by the my shunt (the piece-of-shit plastic and cheap metal).

 Though I did give myself some credit for my demeanor, my heightened observation skills, and some of my decisions.